ascarrambad/lipreading/README.md

-# Title
-Exploring domain adaptation for lipreading
+# Exploring domain adaptation for lipreading

-# Brief description of the scope and objectives of the thesis
+## Brief description of the scope and objectives of the thesis
 Nowadays building a machine learning model that masters the problem of lipreading is a hard task.
 In order to train a model that would provide a decent accuracy on never before seen speakers, a very large amount of data is required.
 This is